 In this video, experts discuss the power and potential of the nanotechnology-based optical imaging system from Quest Medical Imaging (BV, Middenmeer, Netherlands).
 By coupling a handheld camera with US Food and Drug Administration IND-approved fluorescent silica nanoparticles, this system allows surgeons to visualize and treat sites of cancer metastasis in real time.

-Diagnostic radiologist Michelle Bradbury, a member of Memorial Sloan Kettering’s Neuroradiology Service and Molecular Pharmacology and Chemistry Program, is co-developing these technologies with Cornell University experts.
+Diagnostic radiologist Michelle Bradbury, a member of Memorial Sloan Kettering’s Neuroradiology Service and Molecular Pharmacology Program, is co-developing these technologies with Cornell University experts.
 She notes that the unique combination may well represent a paradigm shift in intraoperative cancer care, as it offers visualization tools to enable increased accuracy, more-precise disease staging, and improved clinical outcomes.

 At present, the system is being used to detect and treat metastatic disease in open surgical or laparoscopic procedures.
 Future applications might include combining it with minimally invasive robotic systems, says Department of Radiology Chair Hedvig Hricak — leading to image-guided surgeries that are even more precise.
 Cornell University professor of engineering Ulrich Wiesner talks about the potential of the Artemis camera for further refining the tools used in the fight against cancer.